 Twenty-three States Under Winter Weather Alerts as US Braces for Severe

+At least 23 U.S. states are under winter weather alerts and a tornado watch has been issued for parts of the southeast as most of the country braces for severe weather this week.
 "We are in a very active weather pattern all across the country from California to New York," ABC News senior meteorologist Max Golembo said.
-An atmospheric river, which draws massive amounts of water vapor from the Pacific Ocean, has taken aim for California, where the National Weather Service has issued flash flood and flood watches through Friday.

 Add your comments below